dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 The Comodo Essential certificate is a domain-validated, wildcard certificate.

 This SSL certificate costs $100 per year and covers all single-level subdomains as well as the root domain.

-### Organization Validated and Extended Validation certificates

-We currently don't provide organization-validated and extended-validation certificates.